Last updated on May 20, 2026

 Alandra, Sky Dreamer | Illustration by Caroline Gariba

 There you have it.
 We all like drawing cards, and now you can fit in some of these cards to gain even more advantages.
-Get your Phyrexian Arena, Sylvan Library, and Jace, Wielder of Mysteries cards ready!
-Or build around the cards above and make your own “draw a second card each turn” deck.
+It's an expanding archetype that Magic revisits every couple of sets, and it's appeared across a number of different color combinations so far.

-Which second card draw cards do you like best?
+Which second card draw effects do you like best?
 Do you focus on it or use it as a secondary theme?
 Let me know in the comments below or over on the official Draftsim Discord!
+And check out The Daily Upkeep newsletter to stay up to date on all the latest MTG news.

 Stay safe, have fun, and I hope you come back for seconds!